Encouraging active transport and active environments

-- recreational areas and other open spaces (e.g. skate board parks and walking trails).
+- recreational areas and other open spaces (such as skate board parks and walking trails); and

-- forms of active transport such as walking, cycling, jogging, using a scooter or public transport.
+- access to active transport such as walking, cycling, jogging, using a scooter or public transport.

 We actively contribute to local and regional planning strategies and decisions on open and recreational spaces, urban planning, transport, walking and cycling strategies and sustainability issues.

-- Marketing, promoting and developing strategies to encourage safe and user friendly facilities for active transport within the community
+- promoting and developing strategies to encourage safe and user friendly facilities for active transport within the community;

-- Ensuring disadvantaged populations have access to safe active transport opportunities.
+- ensuring disadvantaged populations have access to safe active transport opportunities; and

 Addressing active transport concerns and issues

 Apart from being opportunities for physical activity, active transport also contributes to the health of the population and other benefits to society through:

 - Reduced air pollution – including toxic gases and particulates from vehicle brakes and tyres.

 - Safer roads and less congestion.